dart-lang/site-www/src/community/index.md

 : The subreddit for all things related to Dart.

-[The Unofficial Dart Community Discord](https://discord.gg/Qt6DgfAWWx) : Chat with other Dart developers and contributors.
+[The Unofficial Dart Community Discord](https://discord.gg/Qt6DgfAWWx) : Chat with and get help from other Dart developers.
-  Come get help, help others, work together, and discuss contributions.

 #### Google Groups